 When you think of the Gold Coast it’s hard to look past the 57 km of photogenic beaches, surfer-welcoming breaks and soft, golden sand that lines the south-east coastline.
-But like a great vino, it really does get better with age.

 There is an essence to the Gold Coast that can’t be captured through Instagram (not even in a live story).
 The beaches are just the beginning of what’s to love about this special part of Queensland.

 You could spend days in just one neighbourhood, but for an action-packed three-day adventure towards the northern end of the Gold Coast, we provide you with this epic itinerary below.

 Day 1 – Beachin’, shopping and street food mania

 Time to hit the water.

 If you’re holidaying on the Gold Coast it would almost be considered rude not to at least attempt to ride a wave on the beaches where Mick Fanning taught himself to surf.
 Am I right?